wesleybeckner/data_science_foundations/docs/S6_Bagging.md

-    0.10994230769230771
+    0.1081346153846154

 Let's take a look at this with our truffle dataset

 > Vary the parameter `max_depth` what do you notice?
 Does the term _greedy_ mean anything to you?
+Do nodes higher in the tree change based on decisions lower in the tree?